Is the current rampant rise of data centers sustainable for energy consumption?

-“While more traditional data centres have been developed to provide a more efficient but powerful alternative to on-site server rooms, they are reaching their limits,” says McCulloch.
+“While more traditional data centers have been developed to provide a more efficient but powerful alternative to on-site server rooms, they are reaching their limits,” says McCulloch.

-McCulloch says modular data centres that are built specifically for high-density can accommodate densities up to about 25 kW per rack, maximising footprint and power.
+McCulloch says modular data centers that are built specifically for high-density can accommodate densities up to about 25 kW per rack, maximising footprint and power.

 “These denser banks of computer resource also reduce minute but critical periods of latency between servers during intense parallel processing, which will be critical as demand for computing power continues,” says McCulloch.

 “This approach also addresses the concerns raised around energy efficiency.
-This higher density approach is obviously more power-intensive and requires more cooling than most data centres can manage, but Aegis’ facility, Aegis ONE, is designed with direct fresh air cooling, which means we are using the external, natural air to cool our data centre instead of the more traditional air conditioning configurations in legacy data centres.”
+This higher density approach is obviously more power-intensive and requires more cooling than most data centers can manage, but Aegis' facility, Aegis ONE, is designed with direct fresh air cooling, which means we are using the external, natural air to cool our data center instead of the more traditional air conditioning configurations in legacy data centers.